NikhilGante/Reactive-Stock-Market-Bot/README.md

-# Reactive Stock Market Bot
+# A Reactive Stock Market Bot using the Alpaca paper trading API.

-boi.